Install Kali Linux Tools Using Katoolin In Ubuntu 18.04 LTS

 kat > ^CShutdown requested...Goodbye...

 And, that’s all.
-As you can see, Katoolin is fairly easy and straight forward tool that provides an easy way to install Kali Linux tools in your Linux box.
+As you can see, Katoolin is very easy and straight forward tool that provides an easy way to install Kali Linux tools in your Ubuntu Linux box.
 You don’t always need Kali Linux to try all forensics, penetration and security testing tools.
-Katoolin will do it for you in any Linux box in a simplest way.
+Katoolin will do it for you in any DEB based Linux systems easily.
 Give it a try, you won’t be disappointed.

 Thanks for stopping by!